How Much Does It Cost to Paint a House in 2025?

 Types of Exterior Paint

-There are various types of exterior paint to choose from, and before deciding, you need to make sure that you are buying the right for your project.
+There are various types of exterior paint to choose from, and before deciding, you need to make sure that you are buying the right one for your project.

 To help you, here is a breakdown of the different paint types, along with their costs, advantages and disadvantages.